Ravenholdt-TC/SimcScripts/README.md

 Log files for each combination will be written to the `logs` folder.
 The resulting CSV file can be found in `reports`.

-Since I upload the results into a Google spreadsheet for display, I created another script for better CSV column splitting as well.
+Since we upload some results to a website for display, I created another script for better CSV column splitting.
 Just head into the `reports` folder and drag and drop the `Combinator_<PROFILENAME>.csv` file onto `CombinatorColumnSplit.bat`.